 In most circumstances, CTG-PSI will canvas for a credit worthy buyer, purchase the seller’s equipment and then remarket and re-sell to the buyer with a margin added.
 There is also a great deal of due diligence involved in such a transaction in order to qualify the integrity of the equipment.
 This may also involve evaluation for potential uprating and refurbishment of the equipment as part of the closing requirements.

 Over the last two decades, the CTG-PSI team has learned a great deal about the operational characteristics and valuation of equipment having purchased as a company more than $500MM USD of new and used heavy power generation equipment .

 Our menu of product offerings is not grouped together and mass marketed; rather, equipment is segregated and marketed directly to potential buyers within a particular industry.
-This is further accomplished through a very large proprietary database with direct contact to buyers and sellers, traditional marketing methods and utilization of cross branding strategies with online business communities, as well as aggressive direct marketing campaigns via fax, email or normal postal mail mechanisms.
+This is further accomplished through a very large proprietary database with direct contact to buyers and sellers, traditional marketing methods and utilization of cross branding strategies with online business communities, as well as aggressive direct marketing campaigns via fax, social media platforms, email or normal postal mail mechanisms.
 The final result is unprecedented exposure of equipment to targeted audiences thereby improving the prospects for selling as well as purchasing.